blanchardjeremy/jbrinkerhoff.com/README.md

 ## Possible Features
 Some things we might want to implement in the future:

-  * Caching of Flickr API calls
+  * Combine front page and second page as one scroll effect
-  * Caching of Flickr images
+  * Rollover images on the side nav

 ## Heroku deploy instructions